 Apart from daily international flights, you can also get to Berlin by public transportation from other cities in the country.
 From a 4-hour ride on a train from Cologne to Berlin to a 2-hour journey from Dresden, there are plenty of easy ways to get to the German capital.

 Currently, it is not possible to book the apartment I stayed in.
-You can check out other highly-rated hotels with a perfect location for this itinerary, such as The Student Hotel, Grimm’s Berlin Mitte, and ARCOTEL John F Berlin.
+You can check out other highly-rated hotels such as ADELANTE Boutique Hotel.

 Click here to access the My Maps interactive map of this itinerary.